Steph passes pair of NBA legends on two all-time leaderboards

-Steph Curry passed a pair of legends on two different all-time NBA lists during the Warriors' 104-101 loss to the Toronto Raptors on Monday night.
+Steph Curry passed a pair of legends on two different all-time NBA lists during the Warriors' 104-101 loss to the Toronto Raptors on Monday night at Scotiabank Arena.

-Curry surpassed Allen Iverson on the NBA's all-time scoring list, drilling a 3-pointer with 4:22 remaining in the fourth quarter for his 24,371st point of his professional career.
+Curry surpassed Allen Iverson on the NBA's all-time scoring list, drilling a 3-pointer with 4:22 remaining in the fourth quarter for the 24,371st point of his professional career.

 Legend 🤝 Legend— Golden State Warriors (@warriors) January 14, 2025